OneGov/dev/README.md

 You may then use the pstats profile browser as described here: http://stefaanlippens.net/python_profiling_with_pstats_interactive_mode

+Or convert it to an SVG use gprof2dot

+    gprof2dot -f pstats profiles/[profile file] | dot -Tsvg -o output.svg

 Another possiblilty is to run `py.test` with `pytest-profiling`, which creates a nice SVG: